temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 Payload information for each Event is captured within Event 'input' and 'result' fields.
 Without a Codec Server, this information remains encoded.

-Passing these Payloads through a Codec Server will return decoded results to the Web UI.
-Make sure to [enter a valid URL and port](/docs/clusters/how-to-set-up-codec-server/#web-ui) for the codec endpoint when configuring the Codec Server.
+Passing these Payloads through a Codec Server returns decoded results to the Web UI.
+Make sure to [enter a valid URL and port](/clusters/how-to-set-up-codec-server/#web-ui) for the codec endpoint when configuring the Codec Server.